bobwallis/ReverseGeocoder/README.md

 ## How to Use

 ### Create database
-Look in the `./data` folder follow the instructions there, or create your own database of locations.
-Upload to your database server, or copy out and upload the SQLite file.
+Look in the `./data` folder and follow the instructions there, or create your own database of locations.
+Upload to your database server, or copy out and upload an SQLite file.

 ### PHP
 The folder `./php` contains 3 scripts.
 Open them up and edit the Data Source